Trainings, Workshops, and Conferences

-A new program with a facilitated hybrid format that includes asynchronous content aimed at providing opportunities to learn research-based instructional approaches, apply these approaches in class, and reflect with colleagues on the outcomes.
+Courses offered in various modes – online, in-person, and hybrid - that includes asynchronous content aimed at providing opportunities to learn research-based instructional approaches, apply these approaches in class, and reflect with colleagues on the outcomes.
 Includes a 1-hour workshop and a 12-hour asynchronous online course on inclusive pedagogy.
 Open to faculty, staff, and graduate students.

-A facilitated program that offers teaching faculty an opportunity to observe colleagues in action and reflect on their own teaching practices in 16 hours over 15 weeks.
-A teaching square is a group of four instructors who observe each other a few times during a semester, using an agreed upon set of observation norms.
+Offers teaching faculty an opportunity to observe colleagues in action and reflect on their own teaching practices in 16 hours over 15 weeks.
+A teaching square is a group of four instructors who agree to observe each other a few times during a semester, using an agreed upon set of observation norms.
 Participants are coached in setting a personal teaching goal using the Teaching Effectiveness Framework and then observe others to give feedback and reflect on their own practice.
 The program is designed to be a non-evaluative, supportive and growth-based process.
 Can be requested by departments.

 A facilitated working group of 4 to 8 faculty, staff, and/or students, created by a department, to create sustainable change around a broad-scale issue related to undergraduate education and to become change agents in their department.
 Can be requested by departments.

-Strategies for enhancing teaching, learning, and academic integrity, assessment of student performance, and a review of GTA responsibilities and expectations.
-Can be requested by departments.
+Strategies for graduate student to enhance their teaching, learning, academic integrity, assessment, and a review of GTA responsibilities and expectations.